Cosmological evolution with quadratic gravity and nonideal fluids

 \item It is worthwhile to note that the other two model parameters, namely $\alpha$ and $\zeta$, do not affect neither the existence nor the stability nature of the fixed points, as long as they are assumed to be positive.
 These two parameters quantify the deviations from ideal fluid and from GR respectively.
 Existence and stability of fixed points depend only on the model parameter $\beta$, which characterizes the equation of state parameter of the fluid in its ideal limit.
 The parameter $\alpha$ however is crucial in relation to the bifurcation of the De-Sitter fixed points.
 It is precisely the non-ideal nature of the fluid ($\alpha\neq0$) that makes it possible to obtain two separate De-Sitter fixed points $\mathcal{P}_1$ and $\mathcal{P}_2$, hence providing a scope for describing the early and the late time De-Sitter epochs at one go.

-\item The only case in which a big-rip singularity can arise in finite future is for a super-stiff ($\beta>1$) Redlich-Kwong fluid.
+\item The only case in which a big-rip singularity can arise in finite future is for the Redlich-Kwong fluid with $\beta>1$.
 In this case the De-Sitter fixed point $\mathcal{P}_2$ is a saddle, implying that the late time De-Sitter phase is an intermediate cosmological phase and \emph{not} an attractor.
 In this particular case the true future attractor is $\mathcal{P}_3$, which is a big-rip singularity. \end{itemize}

 The generic features and other interesting points listed in this section are the take home messages from our present study.